Bishwajitkuat/express_shop/README.md

 # Express shop

-A CRUD app where user can list their products and buy products from other users.
+It is a Full stuck CRUD app built with Nodejs, Express, Ejs, and MongoDB.
+This app is a website for a C2C business.
+Users can create Their own accounts and list products to sell and buy products from others.
+They can update or delete their listing from the admin route.
+If a user forgets their password, they can reset the password throw the email address they have used during registration.
+All the user inputs and params values come to the server and go throw Zod validation.
+If the validations fail users are given feedback.

 ## Technologies and features